 You can get creative, too

-But these are just examples — for example, if you can, go swim with your pooch!
-Dogs generally love swimming even if some breeds are better swimmer than others. do it yourself.
+But these are just examples — for example, if you can, go swimming with your pooch!
+Dogs generally love swimming even if some breeds are better swimmers than others. do it yourself.

 This article was submitted by Lazhar Ichir.